acaranta/docker-backuper/README.md

 * remove the bound inplace restore by default and add a `--bound-restore` option ?
 * add a way to nicely name the tar files ?
 * add a way to timestamp the tar files and let the user choose different restore points ?
+* add a check to stop the backup if the container has no volumes !
+* add a few other checks and maybe errors interceptions to clean temp containers

 # DISCLAIMER
 Please TEST your backup/restore procedure, your data, etc ... this is provided as-is and does not garantee anything ! ;)